The City Year Greater Manchester experience

 Manchester is renowned for so much - its music, food, culture and football - but sadly, with a child poverty rate of 40%, many of its children face significant challenges every day.
 We empower young people to give a year in schools in Manchester and Salford, to inspire and support pupils to overcome barriers - to be the best they can be.

-Could you be a volunteer mentor?
+Could you be a City Year Mentor?

 As a mentor, tutor and role model, you’ll be supporting pupils in and out of class.
 You'll have responsibility for your own ‘focus list’ - pupils who’ve been identified as particularly at risk of not reaching their potential - but you'll also welcome children at the school gate, be someone to turn to at break times and run breakfast and after school clubs.

 “At school I was a ‘cheeky chappy’ with potential but I got into the wrong crowd.
 School didn’t have high expectations of me but I proved my teachers wrong.
 When I found City Year, I realised that I could inspire children to believe in themselves and be that role model I needed at school."